top of page

 Now, if we compare the reasons with the resulting actions, only the second options (b) match, whereas the options (a) are not consistent: if all the purchased goods are defective, why return only some of them?
 If all the goods are either defective or wrong, they must all be returned.
 If, however, the company is OK with the defect, then the company will keep all the defective goods, meaning all the purchased goods.
 So, which one should it be: return all the defective goods or keep all of them?

-From reading further, it becomes clear that the company may find that either some of the purchased goods are defective (and may return them) or all of the purchased goods are defective (and all should be returned) (the excerpt below also has some usage issues: the use of a redundant descriptor işletme in Gürgen Ticaret işletmesi, the excessively stylized expressions satın almış olduğu and stoklarında azaltıcı bir etki yaratır, which I explain in my other posts on the usage in Turkish):
+From reading the next excerpt, it becomes clear that the company may find that either some of the purchased goods are defective (and may return them) or all of the purchased goods are defective (and all should be returned) (the excerpt below also has some usage issues: the use of a redundant descriptor işletme in Gürgen Ticaret işletmesi, the excessively stylized expressions satın almış olduğu and stoklarında azaltıcı bir etki yaratır, which I explain in my other posts on the usage in Turkish):

 Gürgen Ticaret işletmesinin satın almış olduğu malların bir bölümünü istediği özellikleri taşımaması sebebiyle B işletmesine iade etmesi, işletmenin stoklarında azaltıcı bir etki yaratır.